py-bbn

 • values – Domain (list of values).

-• evidences – Evidences.
+• evidences – Evidence weights.

 Returns:

-pybbn.associational.cwalk(x: Any, s: Any, y: Any, g: Graph, marked: list[Any], messages: list[tuple[Any, Any, Any]]) None
+pybbn.associational.cwalk(x: Any, s: Any, y: Any, g: Graph, marked: set[Any], messages: list[tuple[Any, Any, Any]], transitions: dict[Any, list[tuple[Any, Any]]]) None

 Parameters: